llpeterson/internetworking/basic-ip.md

 the protocol graph running on each node.
 Note that higher-level protocols, such as TCP and UDP, typically run on top of IP on the hosts.

-Most of the rest of this chapter is about various aspects of IP.
-While it is certainly possible to build an internetwork that does not use IP—for example, Novell created an internetworking protocol called IPX, which was in turn based on the XNS internet designed by Xerox—IP is the most interesting case to study simply because of the size of the Internet.
+The rest of this and the next chapter are about various aspects of IP.
+While it is certainly possible to build an internetwork that does not use IP—and in fact, in the early days of the Internet there were alternative solutions—IP is the most interesting case to study simply because of the size of the Internet.
 Said another way, it is only the IP Internet that has really faced the issue of scale.
 Thus, it provides the best case study of a scalable internetworking protocol.

 ## Service Model